szabgab/python.code-maven.com/books/python-web-scraping/src/web-client/urllib-get-with-error-handling.md

 # urllib GET with error handling

 The [urllib](https://docs.python.org/3/library/urllib.html) module is split into several submodules.
-One of them os the [urllib.error](https://docs.python.org/3/library/urllib.error.html) that defines the exceptions raised by [urllib.request](https://docs.python.org/3/library/urllib.request.html)
+One of them is the [urllib.error](https://docs.python.org/3/library/urllib.error.html) that defines the exceptions raised by [urllib.request](https://docs.python.org/3/library/urllib.request.html)